As we read through the last words of Jesus on the cross and discover His heart, His character, and His love for each of us—how are we to be changed?

-First, be encouraged to approach Him in bold assurance that His grace is sufficient to cover and forgive your sins.
+First, we should be encouraged to approach Him in bold assurance that His grace is sufficient to cover and forgive your sins.
 There is no debt you could owe that Jesus, the once-for-all sacrifice, has not paid in full.

 Begin to become a more forgiving person by worshiping God for the forgiveness that He has shown you.